cagov/data-infrastructure/docs/learning/cloud-data-warehouses.md

 So rather than supporting constraints with horrible performance characteristics, cloud data warehouses just don't do it.
 This can be surprising to some people, since they often still include the syntax for constraints for SQL standard compatibility
-(see, e.g., the Snowflake docs on [constraints](https://docs.snowflake.com/en/sql-reference/constraints-overview)).
+(see the Snowflake docs on [constraints](https://docs.snowflake.com/en/sql-reference/constraints-overview)).

 !!! note
     One exception to the above is `NOT NULL` constraints,